What you need

 Hold your Apple Watch close to your iPhone

 Wait for the "Use your iPhone to set up this Apple Watch" message to appear on your iPhone, then tap Continue.
-If you don't see this message, open the Apple Watch app, then tap Start Pairing.
+If you don't see this message, open the Watch app on your iPhone, tap All Watches, then tap Pair New Watch.

 Keep your Apple Watch and iPhone close together until you complete these steps.